 Of particular delicious interest are their brownies — best in the Valley, according to Advocate staff — and smoothies.
 And, if you’ve been on campus in Hampshire County for more than five minutes, you’ve probably heard of Antonio’s, an excellent NY-style pizzeria with funky toppings.
 They’ve got locations in Easthampton and Amherst.
 In Springfield Peppa’s,Primo’s, and Red Rose are at the top of the pizza food chain.

 No Pioneer Valley guide of any kind would be complete without a section telling you where to get the best BBQ and ribs: Bub’s BBQ in Sunderland, Wildwood Barbeque in Hadley, and Theodores’ Blues, Booze, and BBQ.

 We’ve given you the knowledge you need to make the most out of your time in the Valley.
 Now get out there and live it!

-Kristin Palpini is the former editor of the Valley Advocate, published in Northampton, Mass every week.
+Kristin Palpini is the former editor of the Valley Advocate, which was once published in Northampton, Mass every week.
 Visit their website.
 Kristin now works for the Berkshire Eagle in Pittsfield, MA.